Michelin Guide Wroclaw 2025

 Art Hotel Restaurant

 When the occasion calls for something more formal, Art Hotel delivers.
 Set in one of Wroclaw's most beautiful hotels, the restaurant combines an elegant room with polished, reliable fine dining — the kind of place where celebrations and business dinners go exactly as planned.
-The cooking won't surprise you the way Dinette or Pijalni might, but that's not the point.
+The cooking won't surprise you the way Dinette or BABA might, but that's not the point.
 This is about consistency, service, and setting, and on all three counts it's the safest bet in town for a memorable evening.

 What Bib Gourmand Means